inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 update code, perform fixes and add additional feeds without requiring downtime and disruption to users.

 [//]: #12 (is this really instance of the schema as opposed to data stored in schema?)
+[//]: SK not sure I understand the distinction (in the wrong job clearly !??

 Data being added to the database must be checked to ensure that references to the same patient or the same hospital visit are correctly recorded.
 Patients arriving at the hospital are allocated an MRN (medical record number) and in